janelia-flyem/dvid/README.md

 Command-line and HTTP API documentation can be found in [help constants within packages](https://github.com/janelia-flyem/dvid/blob/master/datatype/labelvol/labelvol.go#L34) or by visiting the **/api/help**
 HTTP endpoint on a running DVID server.
-We are in the process of figuring out a nice way to document the APIs either through RAML or Swagger.